 His first point is that no one can have good enough reason for believing that an opinion should be suppressed on the grounds that the opinion is false.
 In order to establish this, he first proposes standards that would have to be met in order to have good enough reason to suppress an opinion.
 Then he argues that these standards cannot be met.

-Mill recognizes the problem and moves to a different standard: we are justified in thinking that an opinion is false only if those who hold it have “every opportunity” of supporting their views and the “complete liberty of contradicting and disproving” our contrary opinions (ch.
+The standard we discussed holds that we are justified in thinking that an opinion is false only if those who hold it have “every opportunity” of supporting their views and the “complete liberty of contradicting and disproving” our contrary opinions (ch.
 2, par.
 6).
 That condition can only be met if opinions are never suppressed, of course.
 So, Mill concludes, we are never justified in suppressing an opinion.
+Ta da!

-Even if I am right, Mill still has his second point that false opinions should be tolerated on the grounds that doing so is necessary for ensuring that those who hold true opinions understand the reasons for their beliefs.
+Even they are right, Mill still has his second point that false opinions should be tolerated on the grounds that doing so is necessary for ensuring that those who hold true opinions understand the reasons for their beliefs.
 If that argument works, we should not suppress an opinion even if we are sure it is false.

 Mill’s argument is that even true beliefs will be held as what he calls “dead dogmas” if contrary opinions are not discussed.